-A recent one-day international symposium at Royal Holloway explored theories, methodologies and future perspectives in the field of ‘digital culture studies’ in Modern Languages.
-It brought together scholars in Modern Languages and Digital Humanities, as well as artists, media arts historians and curators, to discuss new ways of approaching the study of digital culture and creativity in Modern Languages.
-The event was co-organised by Professor Giuliana Pieri and Dr Emanuela Patti as part of the ‘Digital culture & digital creativity’ programme sponsored by HARI (Royal Holloway).
+A one-day international symposium at Royal Holloway in February 2019 explored theories, methodologies and future perspectives in the field of ‘digital culture studies’ in Modern Languages.
+The event was co-organised by Professor Giuliana Pieri and Dr Emanuela Patti as part of the ‘Digital Culture and Digital Creativity’ programme sponsored by HARI (Royal Holloway).

 Dr María Mencía (Kingston University) presents at the symposium